stimutak/loopsleuth/README.md

 ### Tag System (vNext)
 - Tags are now stored in a normalized schema: a `tags` table (unique tag names) and a `clip_tags` join table (many-to-many: clips <-> tags).
 - This enables tag reuse, autocomplete, and efficient tag-based search/filtering.
+- Tag suggestions are provided through a dedicated `/api/tag_suggestions` endpoint with consistent behavior across all contexts.
+- Tag autocomplete is fully implemented with keyboard navigation and accessibility features.

 ### Tag Editing UX (2024-06)

-- Per-clip tag editing in the detail view is now fully consistent with the batch editor: chip-style input, autocomplete, keyboard navigation, and ARIA/accessibility are all supported.
-Tag changes are persisted to the database and reflected in both the detail and grid views.
+- Per-clip tag editing in the detail view is now fully consistent with the batch editor:
+  - Chip-style input with removable tags
+  - Real-time tag suggestions with keyboard navigation
+  - Proper dropdown positioning and styling
+  - ARIA/accessibility support
+  - Instant feedback and persistence
+- Tag changes are persisted to the database and reflected in both detail and grid views
+- Tag autocomplete works seamlessly in all contexts:
+  - Batch action bar
+  - Clip detail view
+  - Any other tag input fields
 - The codebase is ready for handoff or onboarding.
 See STARTUP_MESSAGE.md and TODO.md for the latest project state and next steps.

 #### Remaining polish for pro-level UX
 - [x] ARIA roles/attributes for full screen reader support
 - [x] Dropdown scrolls to keep highlight visible (for long lists)
-- Batch tag editing (multi-select)
+- [x] Tag autocomplete with keyboard navigation
-- Tag color/category support (optional)
+- [ ] Tag color/category support (optional)
-- Tag reordering (optional)
+- [ ] Tag reordering (optional)

 See code comments for further details and next steps.